isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 dataSet.colors = [.white]
 ```

-Now I'll configure two more properties specific to the bar chart—I want the x axis to appear under the graph rather than above it, and I want the labels on that axis to be white so they're legible against the green background.
+Now I'll configure two more properties specific to the bar chart—I want the x axis labels to appear under the graph rather than above it, and I want the labels on that axis to be white so they're legible against the green background.

 ```swift
 newStreamersBarChartView.xAxis.labelPosition = .bottom